 This year I have come to realise that Germany is a fantastic destination for family travel.
 When I was given the opportunity to visit Hamburg for a short city break, I knew I wanted to share it with Brook, my 3 year old daughter.
-We left Daddy and Indie at home for the weekend, and we headed to the Holiday Inn Express at Stansted Airport to begin our little adventure.
+We left Daddy and Indie at home for the weekend, and we headed to the Holiday Inn Express at Stansted Airport to begin our Hamburg with kids adventure.

 I was really looking forward to sharing a new place and new experiences with my daughter, and for me travelling with children is the ultimate in quality time spent together.
 As a family, we believe it’s really important to make time for being with our children individually and I know Daddy and Indie had an awesome time back in the UK too.